Data center - case study

 Critical Systems Testing, Inc., (CST) performed mechanical and electrical testing on

-this critical data center in Los Angeles, CA. in 2006.
+this critical data center in Los Angeles, CA.

 This high profile data center, with over 75,000 square feet of conditioned data floor